skolbo/Professional_Portfolio/README.md

 The Main Purpose

-To build a portfolio to show employers about my projects and how they can get in contact with me.
+Show my portfolio to employers about my projects and how professional I am.

 Built With:
 HTML